maniospas/Blombly/docs/advanced/semitypes.md

 `variable |= convertion1|convertion2|...;`
 This notation is intentionally similar to
 [double turnstile](https://en.wikipedia.org/wiki/Double_turnstile) and may be thought as variable modeling some property.
 Given the automatic conversion of casted variables, create methods that transform their arguments to a format they can parse.
-Here is an example:
+Below is an example.

 ```java
 final nonzero(x) = {